-But now, I am not talking about helping to establish what their goals are because you should already have a pretty good idea of that.
+But now, I am not talking about helping establish their goals because you should already have a pretty good idea.

-I am talking about their goals in terms of the exercise you will use in their program to help them succeed.
+I am discussing their goals regarding the exercise you will use in their program to help them succeed.

 In a way, it’s linked to both of the points above.